alaajomah/AI-Career-Coach-Multi-agent-system/README.md

 ## 🧠 How the Interview Loop Works

 1. User asks for interview prep → router selects `interview` → a session starts (`interview_state.start_session`) and the first question is generated and stored as *pending*.
-2. User answers → the Coordinator sees an active session with a pending question, so it **skips the router entirely**, evaluates the answer, records it in the session history, and generates the next question — passing in every previously-asked question so the model doesn't repeat itself.
+2. User answers → the Coordinator sees an active session with a pending question, so it **skips the router entirely**, evaluates the answer, and generates the next question.
 3. This repeats indefinitely.
 4. User clicks **🏁 End Interview** → the UI sends the `__END_INTERVIEW__` sentinel → the Coordinator closes the session and returns a summary (questions answered, average score, full transcript).